 His main analogy was that of a heist…how Jesus stole our guilt, shame, and sin, paid our price, and now can receive all the glory that He deserves.
 The author was so committed to this analogy, and referred to it so frequently, that it often felt as if he was trying to force his points to fit the analogy, rather than using the analogy to occasionally amplify a point.

 While overall I had mostly critiques, there were definitely some parts that were encouraging and my heart needed to hear.
-I appreciated the quote on page 132, “God isn’t waiting for you to finish pushing yourself before He restores you.”
+I appreciated the quote on page 132, “God isn’t waiting for you to finish punishing yourself before He restores you.”

 I received this book from Blogging for Books for this review.